MohitSharma51/SQL-Queries/Steeldata/Customer Insights/README.md

 8.What is the date of the latest order made by a customer who can receive marketing emails?
 9. What is the name of the country with the highest number of orders?
 10. What is the average age of customers who made orders in the 'vitamins' product category?
-## Insights Generated

-- The youngest customer is of age 23 while the oldest customer is having age of 49
-- 50% customers can receive the marketing email while the rest 50% can not
-- Highest total revenue was earned by Vitamins category (USD 66.93) followed by Sports category (USD 37.47)
-- Out of 8 orders, 5 orders were made through retail channel while 3 orders were made online
-- The highest number of orders are placed from the country UK (5 orders)